 - Do these people use social media?
 If so, what channels?

 This is where societal tendencies may come into play.
-If you find that your ideal customers are Baby Boomers, the likelihood of them looking on Instagram is much lower than if you are targeting millenials.
-Answer questions like some of those above to determine where your customers are, and how you can best reach them.
-Not every customer will be looking to make a purchase decision on Instagram.
-Many professionals and executives may be on LinkedIn more, prefer networking, or sometimes physical print materials.
+If you find that your ideal customers are Baby Boomers, the likelihood of them looking on Instagram is much lower than if you are targeting millennials.
+To clarify, answer questions like some of those above to determine where your customers are, and how you can best reach them.
+Consequently, not every customer will be looking to make a purchase decision on Instagram.
+For example, many professionals and executives may be on LinkedIn more, prefer networking, or sometimes physical print materials.
 The goal here is to list the appropriate channels and then focus on these.
 Don’t completely ignore certain channels, but properly allocate your time, money, and resources to the most effective channels.
 An effective marketing strategy uses multiple different channels to reach a specific target audience.

 For example, does your product or service solve a specific problem for them?
 Will it save them time and/or money?
 If the customer is a business, will it help them become more efficient and better serve their customers?
 These are all questions you need to ask yourself.
 Your answer: your unique value proposition.

 This value proposition will become your elevator pitch to potential customers.
-Why they should choose you.
+That is to say, why they should choose you.
 Some customers will want to save money.
 Others will be looking for increased product or service benefits.
-You need to be able to identify what each specific customer is looking for and how your unique value proposition resonates with them to result in a sale.
+Therefore, you need to be able to identify what each specific customer is looking for and how your unique value proposition resonates with them to result in a sale.

 Digital, print, face-to-face, it doesn’t matter.
 The end destination where you are pushing clients to (and every other interaction with customers) needs to be optimized so it is easy to understand, navigate, and makes a customer want to purchase from you.

 - For digital, this many times means your website.
-Make it easy and secure for customers to purchase (or contact you if not selling online)
+Therefore, make it easy and secure for customers to purchase (or be able to contact you if you are not selling online)

 - Closing the deal face-to-face?
 Make sure you have the proper resources (EX: support print materials, digital presentations, etc.) and really nail down your unique value proposition and sales pitch.
 Check out some event marketing tips that will help!

-Now its time to really get to work.
+Now it is time to really get to work.
 You’ve defined your customers, where they interact, how you can provide value to them, and you have the proper closing materials/channels.

-Look at the channels you are going to use to reach your audience and begin to develop specific pieces of content that are informative, engaging, and drive users to those end channels.
+As a result, look at the channels you are going to use to reach your audience and begin to develop specific pieces of content that are informative, engaging, and drive users to those end channels.
 As mentioned above, never single out one channel and only focus on that.
 It takes numerous exposures to an intentional message before a user will take action.
 For example, you may purchase display ads through an organization’s email campaigns.
-You also attend a conference of this organization where other like-minded businesses will be.
-There are many times where a customer won’t take action immediately after seeing your ad, but once you further engage them in person you are able to move them from simply an online user, to lead, and then to prospect.
+You may also attend a conference of this organization where other like-minded businesses will be.
+For instance, there are many times where a customer won’t take action immediately after seeing your ad, but once you further engage them in person you are able to move them from simply an online user, to lead, and then to prospect.
 It’s then time to close the deal.

 A successful marketing campaign uses multiple channels to reach customers.

-Sometimes overlooked in acquiring customers is the low hanging fruit.
-The people you’ve already successfully move through the sales funnel.
+As a result, sometimes overlooked in acquiring customers is the low hanging fruit.
+The people you’ve already successfully moved through the sales funnel.
 These customers have already trusted you with a purchase to provide your product or service.

 Think about other products or services that could also benefit them.
 Are you able to provide recurring maintenance or support?
 There’s a reason for the 80/20 rule.
 Always focus on your existing customer base.
-If someone is unaware of your other services or products they may go elsewhere.
+As a result, if someone is unaware of your other services or products they may go elsewhere.
 This is often overlooked in customer acquisition.

 A consistent, mutually beneficial business relationship will oftentimes lead to referrals for your business.
-Think of these customers as brand ambassadors who already are accustomed to your business and workflow, and will vouch for you to others.
+Therefore, think of these customers as brand ambassadors who already are accustomed to your business and workflow, and will vouch for you to others.